 Currently, the conservative leaning Liberal Democratic Party (LDP) has held strong influence in national politics since 1955.
 There have been brief moments of weakness for the LDP, but they have overwhelmingly controlled the government during the majority of its current existence.

-There are dozens of active political parties in Japan, though rarely do they gain enough seats in the upper or lower houses to influence policy in a strong way.
+There are dozens of other active political parties in Japan, though rarely do they gain enough seats in the upper or lower houses to influence policy in a strong way.

 As recently as 2009, the LDP lost its majority stake in the diet to the Democratic Party of Japan (DJP), who appointed their own prime minister in the same year.
 This shift of power was short-lived, and since 2010 the LDP has regained and remained in power.